Project Monitoring in Architecture and Engineering: Techniques and Applications

 Leveraging Technology for Improved Monitoring

 Technology plays a pivotal role in modern project monitoring, offering tools and platforms that enhance accuracy and efficiency.
-Drones, for instance, are increasingly used for site inspections, providing high-resolution images and data that aid in assessing construction progress and identifying issues early.
+Drones, for instance, are increasingly used for site inspections, particularly those with non-destructive testing capabilities, providing high-resolution images and data that aid in assessing construction progress and identifying issues early.

 Project management software is another critical technological asset, offering a centralized platform for tracking tasks, deadlines, and resources.
 These tools often feature automated alerts and reminders, ensuring that no aspect of the project is overlooked.
 They also facilitate better document management, making it easier to access blueprints, contracts, and other essential files.